StupidAfCoder/StupidAfCoder/README.md

 # 💫 About Me:
-I am currently a 2nd year computer science student who is learning C++ and golang and knows java<br>I am learning some backend stuff :)<br>I am also doing something in C++ and is currently learning on how not to use C++ .<br>I am also a keen learner who dives deep into whatever he learns<br><br>I use Arch btw!!
+A Student interested in computer and shit. <br>Loves to stare at computer screens all day :)<br>Knows java but hates it and is learning C++ and Golang<br>Loves backend stuff and networking things<br>Also Loves mathematical stuff and making stuff in C++ <br>I use Arch btw!!

 ## 🌐 Socials: